-Recognized as one of BC's Top Employers (2017)
+Recognized as one of BC's Top Employers (2018)

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Feb 22, 2018)

-Here are some of the reasons why Fraser Health Authority was selected as one of BC's Top Employers (2017):
+Here are some of the reasons why Fraser Health Authority was selected as one of BC's Top Employers (2018):

-- Fraser Health encourages employees to stay healthy with free access to an onsite fitness facility that features instructor-led classes for activities such as yoga, laughter yoga and Zumba
+- Fraser Health encourages all employees to stay healthy with free access to an onsite fitness facility that features instructor-led classes for activities such as yoga, laughter yoga and Zumba

 - Fraser Health encourages all employees to keep their skills up to date with tuition subsidies for courses at outside institutions, subsidies for professional accreditation, and through a variety of in-house and online training initiatives

 Fraser Health cares for patients -- and its employees

 When Cameron Brine's title at Fraser Health changed recently to Vice President of Employee Experience, it was an acknowledgement of the critical role employees play in delivering the best possible patient care.

 "We pay a lot of attention to the patient experience and we recognize that the employee experience is just as important," says Brine, whose previous title was Vice President of People and Organization Development.
 "It's a commitment to our mantra that if we take care of our staff, they'll take better care of our patients.